-Louisville Xeno Plus (-10) Fastpitch Bat utilizes a performance PLUS composite with zero friction double wall design and iST technology.
-2-piece bat construction and a S1iD barrel technology create a balanced swing weight.
+Louisville LXT Hyper (-9) Fastpitch Bat utilizes a performance plus composite with zero friction double wall design and TRU3 - explosive power transfer.
+3-piece bat construction using a S1iD barrel technology creating a balanced swing weight.
 2 1/4" barrel and 7/8" standard handle.

 Few decisions impact your game as much as choosing the perfect bat.
 You want a bat that’s the right size, right weight and right length for you–and within your budget.
 Improvements in technology have given today’s ball players more options than ever, so you’re sure to find a bat that feels like it was custom made for you.
 You just have to do your homework to find it.

 Unless you’re in the pros or playing in a wood-bat league, we’ll assume that you’ll be swinging aluminum or composite.
 Here are a few tips to keep in mind when making your selection: